jli226/Sprint-Challenge-Applied-JavaScript-v2/README.md

 5. What is a component?

 A component is a small, potentially re-usable set of logic, behaviors and interface elements (UI or API).
-And without components or component-based UI development, our applications become monolithic spaghetti monsters and nightmares.
+And without components or component-based UI development, our applications become monolithic spaghetti monsters and nightmares.get

 ### Git Set up